-In my close to six years traveling the world, my days on the lake in Phnom Penh, Cambodia still remain some of my favorite.
-I had come for a few days and stayed for a few weeks.
-I spent my days in the famous Number 9 Guesthouse on the lake, watching movies, having a few cold beers, meeting fellow travelers from around the world, and watching the sun set over the lake.
-We had a perfect view as the bank of the lake faced due west.
-At night, my friends (all of whom also got “stuck” in the city) and I would eat cheap Indian food, play poker, and head to our local haunt – The Drunken Frog.
+In my nearly six years of traveling the world, my days on the lake in Phnom Penh, Cambodia still remain some of my favorite.
+I had come for a few days and ended up staying for a few weeks.
+I spent my time in the famous Number 9 Guesthouse on the lake, watching movies, having a few cold beers, meeting fellow travelers from around the world, and watching beautiful sunsets over the lake.
+We had a perfect view, as the lake bank faced west.
+At night, my friends (all of whom also got “stuck” in the city) and I would eat cheap Indian food, play poker, and head to our local haunt, The Drunken Frog.
 It was our “Cheers”.
-Everyone knew your name and I could put it all on my tab.
+Everyone knew your name, and I could put it all on my tab.

 And it is no more.

 Beoung Kak Lake has been completely filled in and destroyed.
 When I was here in 2007, there was talk about closing the area and pushing the residents out so developers could fill in the lake and build on the land.
-Well, the talk turned into action after I left and for the price of 88 million USD, Shukaku Inc, a firm run by the influential senator Lao Meng Khin (corruption anyone?) obtained a 99 year lease on the lake and the surrounding area.
+Well, the talk turned into action, and for the price of 88 million USD, Shukaku Inc, a firm run by the influential senator Lao Meng Khin (corruption, anyone?) obtained a 99-year lease on the lake and the surrounding area.

 And with that, the area’s fate was sealed.

-And, for the first time in my travels, I became deeply sad and angry over development.
-Development can bring a lot of benefits to a community, but here the flagrant disregard for people and the environment was too much and as I saw the area today, my heart sank — and is still sunk.
+And for the first time in my travels, I became deeply sad and angry over development.
+Development can bring a lot of benefits to a community, but here the flagrant disregard for people and the environment was too much.
+As I saw the area today, my heart sank—and is still sunk.
 It was heart wrenching to be there.

 Gone is the lake, completely filled in except for a small strip of polluted sewage water.
 What once looked like this: